 You can generate tax alpha by selling an investment at a loss and investing the resulting tax savings.

-What happens if the client reinvests the $7,000 and the investment value then increases by $3,000?
-The investment will only regain the value originally invested once realized.
-The tax savings generated by the loss will only offset the tax payable on the capital gain.
+What happens if the client only reinvests the $7,000 and the investment subsequently returns to its initial value of $10,000?
+The tax savings generated by the loss will only offset the tax payable on the capital gain and the client will not increase the value of their assets.

 Scenario 2: Take advantage of different tax brackets